-The display of hidden row/column markers and gap characters can be turned off with Format \Rightarrow Hidden Markers and Format \Rightarrow Show Gaps, respectively.
+The display of hidden row/column markers and gap characters can be turned o with Format Hidden Markers and Format Show Gaps, respectively.
 The Text and Colour Text option controls the display of sequence text and the application of alignment and group colouring to it.
 Boxes controls the display of the background area behind each residue that is coloured by the applied coloursheme.